-In finishing this research which entitled "An Analysis of Students' Error in Dictation : A Case Study of Using Dictation as Listening Test in SMP Asuhan Jaya Medan 2016/2017", the researcher was facing some difficulties and problems but those were not stopped the efforts to make a better one and it was seem impossible to be done without helps from the others.
-Therefore, the researcher would like to thank :
+In finishing this research which entitled "An Analysis of Students' Error in Dictation: A Case Study of Using Dictation as Listening Test in SMP Asuhan Jaya Medan 2016/2017", the researcher was facing some difficulties and problems but those were not stopped the efforts to make a better one and it was seem impossible to be done without helps from the others.
+Therefore, the researcher would like to thank:

-- Drs.
-H. Agussani, M.AP., The Rector of University of Muhammadiyah Sumatera Utara, - Dr. Elfrianto,M.Pd., The Dekan of FKIP UMSU, who had encourage the researcher and taught the educational material for the researcher in FKIP UMSU, - 3.
+- 1. Drs.
+H. Agussani, M.AP., The Rector of University of Muhammadiyah Sumatera Utara, - Dr. Elfrianto, M.Pd., The Dekan of FKIP UMSU, who had encourage the researcher and taught the educational material for the researcher in FKIP UMSU, - 3.
 Mandra Saragih, S.Pd., M.Hum., and Pirman Ginting, S.Pd., M.Hum., the head and Secretary of English Department for their suggestion and administrative help in process of completing necessary requirements, - 4.
 Imelda Darmayanti Manurung, SS, M.Hum, his advisor who had given him suggestion, ideas, critics, and guidance in writing the research. - 5.
-Prof. Amrin Saragih, MA, Ph.D, his Examiner who had given some suggestion, critics and guidance in writing research, - All Lectures in FKIP UMSU who had given their valuable thought in English teaching for his academic. - 7.
-The head of library in UMSU, T. Syahbakar Umri, SE., who had given her permission to get observation in writing this research. - Mhd Pratama Wirya SE., the headmaster of SMP Asuhan Jaya Medan, for his permission to hold the research, - 9.
+Prof. Amrin Saragih, MA, Ph.D, his Examiner who had given some suggestion, critics and guidance in writing research, - 6.
+All Lectures in FKIP UMSU who had given their valuable thought in English teaching for his academic. - 7.
+The head of library in UMSU, T. Syahbakar Umri, SE., who had given her permission to get observation in writing this research. - 8.
+Mhd Pratama Wirya SE., the headmaster of SMP Asuhan Jaya Medan, for his permission to hold the research, - 9.
 Rizky Wahyuni Rangkuti, S.Pd., as the English teacher who is so kind to share their information, ideas and experiences.

-- 10. His Best friend Fanadiya Yogaswara, Medina Ulfani, Rini Agustina and Wina Sari Lubis, and then Suriono who had given him support and care during writing the research. - 11.
-All friends at A Morning English Department.
-May Allah SWT make love on his way, be succesful for friendship that never dies.
+10. His Best friend Fanadiya Yogaswara, Medina Ulfani, Rini Agustina and during writing the research.

+Wina Sari Lubis, and then Suriono who had given him support and care on his way, be succesful for friendship that never dies.
 May Allah SWT bless us.
-Amin

-The words are not enough to say any appreciations for their help and contributions on this research.
+Amin contributions on this research.
 May Allah SWT protect and give them happiness throughout their life.
 Finally, he realizes that the research is far from being perfect.
 It is a pleaseure for him to receive constructive critiques and suggestions from the readers.